kalondepeace/Celo-Faucet/README.md

     uint ERC20_DECIMALS = 18;
 ```

-Declare a variable `cUsdTokenAddress`, first, by specifying its type(address).
+Declare a variable `celoTokenAddress`, first, by specifying its type(address).
 Then you can specify the visibilty of the variable using the keyword  internal, because you want the variable to only be accessed inside the contract.
 Learn more on visibility

 Assign it the contract address of the token(Celo), that we will be using in this tutorial.

 You declare a variable `ERC20_DECIMALS`, its of type uint.
-Assign it the number 18, which is the number of deciamsl the Celo token has. (learn more on token decimals)[]
+Assign it the number 18, which is the number of decimals the Celo token has. (learn more on token decimals)[]